You have rights too

 Respite and breaks

-Your council must consider your wellbeing.
-This includes your need for breaks from caring.
-Respite care can be provided at home or elsewhere.
+Your council must consider your wellbeing, including your need for breaks from caring.
+Respite care can be at home or elsewhere.

 Emergency planning

-What happens if you're suddenly unable to care?
-Your council should help you make an emergency plan so the person you care for is safe.
+What happens if you suddenly cannot care?
+Your council should help you make an emergency plan so the person you look after is safe.

 Organisations that can help